Your Guide to the Most Popular Cuts of Pork—and How to Cook Them to Perfection

 Fun fact: you’ll almost never find it organic.
 Who knew?

 But having options creates confusion.
-How do the various cuts of pork differ, and what’s the best way to prepare each?
+How do the various cuts of pork (and styles of ribs) differ, and what’s the best way to prepare each?
 And if anyone is able to make sense of all those labels you'll find on pork packaging, that's news to me.

 First and foremost, food safety